dphang/resume/README.md

 This project is licensed under the MIT License.

 The resume template is based on another template, but I have since adapted it to better fit my needs.
 Unfortunately, after many years, I've forgotten where the original template came from.
-If anyone knows, please let me know and I will give credit accordingly.
+If parts of this template look familiar to you, please let me know and I will give credit accordingly.